 A non-profit public association with the goal of protecting urbanistic, architectonical, historical, artistic and cultural Sephardic Heritage in Spain.
-It comprises a network of Jewish quarters and heritage sites in towns and cities around the country.
-These include Segovia, Ávila, Barcelona, Besalú, Cáceres, Calahorra, Córdoba, Estella-Lizarra, Girona, Hervás, Jaén, León, Monforte de Lemos, Oviedo, Palma de Mallorca, Plasencia, Rivadavia, Tarazona, Toledo, Tortosa and Tudela.
+It comprises a network of Jewish quarters and heritage sites in towns and cities in nearly a score of locations around the country.
+These include Segovia, Ávila, Cáceres, Calahorra, Córdoba, Estella-Lizarra, Hervás, Jaén, León, Monforte de Lemos, Oviedo, Palma de Mallorca, Plasencia, Rivadavia, Tarazona, Toledo, and Tudela

-In December 2012, Google, in partnership with Red de Juderías de España launched an exhaustive new web site that provides an interactive exploration of Jewish heritage throughout Spain.
-The new site, Caminos di Sefarad, or Routes of Sepharad, involves 24 cities, 523 places, 910 chronological registers, 1.674 images, 67 supplementary texts, and 138 commented voices.
-There areinteractive maps, timelines, clickable links, photographs, and detailed site information.
+In December 2012, Google, in partnership with Red de Juderías de España launched an exhaustive new web site — Routes of Sefarad — that provides an interactive exploration of Jewish heritage throughout Spain.
+It involves 19 cities, 523 places, 910 chronological registers, 1.674 images, 67 supplementary texts, and 138 commented voices.
+There are interactive maps, timelines, clickable links, photographs, and detailed site information.
+(A slightly reduced version of the AEPJ Route, mentioned above.)

-Information on many Jewish heritage sites in Spain can be found via the links listed above.
-Here below we provide links to other sites and places for which there are other web resources.
+Information on most Jewish heritage sites in Spain can be found via the links listed above.
+Here below we provide links to some sites and places for which there are other web resources.

 Tel: +34 93 317 07 90

-Organization dedicated to preserving the medieval Jewish quarter, that oversaw the excavation and restoration of the synagogue.
+Organization dedicated to preserving the medieval Jewish quarter, that oversaw the excavation and restoration of what is believed to be the ancient synagogue.

-The synagogue in Cordoba, built in 1315, marked its 700th anniversary in 2015.
+The Synagogue in Cordoba, built in 1315, marked its 700th anniversary in 2015.
 A series of events were held.
-During the course of restoration work carried out in 2014 for the anniversary, evidence of what possibly was a mikvah, or ritual bath, was discovered adjacent to the synagogue, according to one of the experts who carried out the work, the architect Arturo Ramirez.
+During the course of restoration work carried out in 2014 for the anniversary, evidence of what possibly was a mikveh, or ritual bath, was discovered adjacent to the synagogue, according to one of the experts who carried out the work, the architect Arturo Ramirez.

 Excavations carried out by Enrique Romero de Torres around 1930 revealed evidence of Jewish burials in the small hill located between the Puerta de Sevilla and the modern cemetery of Nuestra Señora de la Salud.